cloudeteer/terraform-azurerm-launchpad/README.md

 ### <a name="output_LAUNCHPAD_AZURE_CLIENT_ID"></a> [LAUNCHPAD\_AZURE\_CLIENT\_ID](#output\_LAUNCHPAD\_AZURE\_CLIENT\_ID)

-Description: The Client ID of the Azure User Assigned Identity for the Launchpad.
+Description: The client ID of the Azure user identity assigned to the Launchpad.

 ### <a name="output_LAUNCHPAD_AZURE_STORAGE_ACCOUNT_NAME"></a> [LAUNCHPAD\_AZURE\_STORAGE\_ACCOUNT\_NAME](#output\_LAUNCHPAD\_AZURE\_STORAGE\_ACCOUNT\_NAME)

-Description: The name of the Azure Storage Account created for the Launchpad.
+Description: The storage account name used by the Launchpad for the Terraform state backend.

 ### <a name="output_LAUNCHPAD_AZURE_TENANT_ID"></a> [LAUNCHPAD\_AZURE\_TENANT\_ID](#output\_LAUNCHPAD\_AZURE\_TENANT\_ID)

-Description: The Tenant ID associated with the Azure User Assigned Identity for the Launchpad.
+Description: The tenant ID of the Azure user identity assigned to the Launchpad

-### <a name="output_location"></a> [location](#output\_location)

-Description: The Azure region where the resources for the Launchpad are deployed.

 ### <a name="output_subnet_id"></a> [subnet\_id](#output\_subnet\_id)